 In each birth the story and destiny of a human being are similar- to get birth, quest for desires the whole life, and get die at the end.

 Lord Buddha was great to know the trap of Mara or Maya and renounce everything in the quest of Who am I?

-Lord Buddha, Lord Mahavira, Guru Nanak, saint Kabir, saint Sai Baba, Ramana Maharshi, JJ Krishnamurthi, etc.- the names are countless who became able to understand the cycle of life and death and came to know Who am I.
+Lord Buddha, Lord Mahavira, Guru Nanak, saint Kabir, saint Sai Baba, Ramana Maharshi, JJ Krishnamurthi, etc.- the names are countless who became able to understand the cycle of life and death and came to know the great secret.

 Who am I: Ramana Maharshi

-Ramana Maharshi is one of the great enlightened saints of the contemporary era who inspired millions of other human beings to get to know Who am I.
+Ramana Maharshi is one of the great enlightened saints of the contemporary era and inspired millions of other human beings to get to know the great quest of life.

-In the spiritual world of the modern period Ramana Maharshi, the great saint greatly popularized the quest Who am I?
+In the spiritual world of the modern period Ramana Maharshi, the great saint greatly popularized the ultimate quest.

-He used to teach the spiritual seekers to use this great quest repeatedly and with intensity to know who am I.
+He used to teach spiritual seekers to use this great quest repeatedly and with intensity to know their true selves.